SlideKiln

 Convert the deck

-Drag the .pptx into the SlideKiln dashboard (or POST it to the API) and download the resulting zip.
+Drag the .pptx into the SlideKiln dashboard (or POST it to the API).
+Turn on hosting in the conversion options, or mark any recent conversion as hosted while its files still exist.

-Because the deck is your own static file on your own domain, there are no third-party cookies, no viewer branding, and it keeps working offline and behind strict Content Security Policies.
+Either way the deck is a real native-HTML presentation — no viewer branding, no injected third-party cookies, crisp at any zoom.
+Self-host it and it works offline and behind strict Content Security Policies too.
 Publishing decks programmatically?
 Use the conversion API.

 Frequently asked questions